MiclAnglz/HotelWebsite/README.md

 <img width="410" alt="image" src="https://user-images.githubusercontent.com/103421610/201464621-faa7ebc2-f542-47cc-9a1d-399ce9dc57b4.png">

 - The date entries are also fully valitdated so the user can not enter a date before todays.
-This feature was only meant to be done by the students taking the advanced module of this unit.
+This feature was only meant to be done by the students taking the advanced module of this unit. (user/admin login)

-- a customer will recieve a unique booking number after booking a room.
+- a customer will recieve a unique booking number after booking a room. (user/admin login)

 <hr/>
  <strong>Login Credentials</strong>